pbrocks/pbrocks-docs/migrating.md

 // Statically host some files
 app.use('/', feathers.static(__dirname));

-// Use a Feathers friendly Express error handler app.use(errorHandler());
+// Use a PMPro friendly Express error handler app.use(errorHandler());
 ```